Tolsi/zoia-patches-categorizer/README.md

 It is quite primitive and should works only on Mac OS X with ZOIA Librarian installed, but if there is a need from others, it can get development.

+## How to use it

+1. Install the [ZOIA Librarian app](https://github.com/meanmedianmoge/zoia_lib) and download all interested patches in it
+2. Open the script and set the settings for export, at least `group_by_field` and `sort_by_field`
+3. Run it!
+Enjoy